 You will always be my sonny boy.
 Because you give so much joy.

-In you I always see the sun.
+In you I always see the Sun.
 To me you're number one.
 A mother loves her son.

-More than anyone, she loves her son.
+More than anyone, she Loves her son.

-Said you were G-d.
+Said you were God.
 You were my king.
 You were my ev'rything.
 I loved how you'd sing.
 Nothing was too hard.